 Chainlink price history

 35% of the total supply of 1 billion LINK was sold in the ICO and Chainlink hit the market in September 2017, trading at around $0.19.
-Prices began to rise in December and within a month, LINK’s value shot up by around 440% to reach $1.29 in January 2018.
-LINK crashed just as quickly as it rose, falling by almost 80% of its peak price.
+Prices began to rise in December and within a month it had shot up by around 440% to reach $1.29 in January 2018.
+LINK crashed just as quickly and a month later it had fallen by almost 80%.

-Throughout the rest of 2018, LINK experienced three more rallies.
-Each of these saw its price more than double, but it couldn’t find the momentum to get close to $1 again and each rally was followed by a subsequent decline.
-By the end of the year, LINK was trading around $0.30.
+Throughout the rest of 2018, Chainlink managed three more rallies which each saw price more than double, but it couldn’t find the momentum to get close to $1 again and each rally was followed by a decline.
+By the end of the year, LINK was back to $0.30.

-Chainlink found more success in 2019; already by May, it was trading at $0.50 before the price surged by around 675% over the next two months – peaking at $3.89 by the end of June.
+Chainlink found more success in 2019 – by May it was trading at around $0.50, and then the price surged by around 675% over the next two months to peak at $3.89 at the end of June.
 This was when Chainlink’s market cap surpassed $1 billion for the first time.
-However, LINK quickly fell to less than half of its peak value and ended the year at a price of $1.82.
+However, LINK quickly fell to less than half of its peak value and ended the year worth $1.82.

 2020 proved to be Chainlink’s most exciting year yet.
 In the first quarter, prices steadily climbed towards $5 before crashing to below $2 in March, including a drop of almost 50% in a single day.
 LINK gradually recovered over the next three months, before upsurges in July and August took prices as high as $20.

-The $20 high was followed by yet another crash, as is the norm in the cryptocurrency markets.
-Chainlink dropped to $8.10 in September, but this marked the start of a bounceback period of renewed growth and by the end of the year LINK was worth around $11.50.
+This was followed by another crash, with Chainlink dropping to $8.10 in September, but this marked the start of a period of renewed growth and by the end of the year LINK was worth around $11.50.
 The gains continued into 2021, with Chainlink surging to a new all-time high of $36.93 in February, reaching a market cap of over $14 billion.